A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: Abstract

 \section{Abstract}

 Do vulnerabilities in Decentralized Finance (DeFi) destabilize traditional short-term funding markets?
-While the prevailing "Contagion Hypothesis" posits that the liquidation of stablecoin reserves triggers fire-sale spirals that transmit distress to traditional markets , we document a robust "Flight-to-Quality" effect to the contrary.
-In the wake of major DeFi exploits, spreads on 3-month AA-rated commercial paper (CP) exhibit a paradoxical narrowing.
-We identify a "liquidity recycling" mechanism driving this outcome: capital fleeing DeFi protocols is re-intermediated into the traditional financial system via Prime Money Market Funds (MMFs) , where strict regulatory constraints (e.g., SEC Rule 2a-7) compel these funds to purchase high-quality paper.
-Our estimates indicate that this institutional demand shock quantitatively overwhelms the supply shock driven by stablecoin issuer redemptions.
-Rather than acting as vectors of financial contagion , these crypto native shocks serve as an inadvertent "safety valve" in segmented markets , providing transient liquidity support and effectively subsidizing borrowing costs for high-grade issuers in the real economy.
+While the prevailing ``Contagion Hypothesis'' posits that stablecoin reserve liquidations may transmit distress to traditional markets through fire-sale pressure, we document a short-horizon ``Flight-to-Quality'' pattern in the opposite direction.
+In the wake of major DeFi exploits, spreads on 3-month AA-rated commercial paper (CP) tend to narrow rather than widen.
+We interpret this pattern as consistent with a ``liquidity-recycling'' channel: capital leaving DeFi may be re-intermediated into traditional cash-management markets, with regulatory segmentation under SEC Rule 2a-7 making prime-eligible paper a plausible marginal destination.
+Because we do not directly observe daily fund-level routing into prime money market funds, this mechanism is inferred from pricing patterns and monthly holdings evidence rather than directly identified.
+The result is specific to exploit-driven operational shocks, this U.S. CP spread, and short event windows.